-‘ I Share Your Sentiments About Punks And Bullies’ Robert De Niro Pays Tribute To Meryl Streep’s Golden Globe Speech
+Robert De Niro Pays Tribute To Meryl Streep’s Golden Globe Speech — ‘I Share Your Sentiments About Punks And Bullies’

 “I share your sentiments about punks and bullies.
 Enough is enough.
 You, with your elegance and intelligence, have a powerful voice—one that inspires others to speak up as they should so their voices will be heard too.
 It is so important that we ALL speak up.”

 This is not the first time that the Raging Bull actor will be taking a tough stance against Trump.
-In October, the Oscar Winner had made a video about the president-elect where he called him a “punk, pig, con and bulls**t artist,’ that he would love to “punch in the face.”
+In October, the Oscar Winner had made a video about the president-elect where he called him a “punk, pig, con, and bulls**t artist,” that he would love to “punch in the face.”
 However, the Untouchables actor seemed to soften his tone when he received the highest civilian honor, the Presidential Medal of Freedom at the White House.
 De Niro said he was waiting and hoping to see if Mr. Trump would lead to country appropriately.

 #confession I didn't listen to #MerylStreep's full speech until today.
 Here's my #WednesdayWisdom & response.
 I hope Ms. Streep sees it. ???? pic.twitter.com/zdnV2FgD3t